The Catacombs Catacombs Reference Library

 Martin Landau and Barbara Bain put some space between them

-US article from magazine "Midnight", December 1975 or January 1976.
+Article from US tabloid magazine "Midnight", December 1975 or January 1976.
 Some details are wrong here: they were married in 1957,so their marriage had lasted 18 years in 1975, not 14.
 Their daughter Susan (born 1960) was 15 (not 11) and Juliet Rose (born 1965) was 10 (not 7).
 The statement that Bain left Mission Impossible to avoid working with her husband, and he continued on the show for another 3 years, is wrong.
 They left at the same time, when Landau's negotiations to raise his salary broke down.
 Her salary was not in dispute, so she could have continued with the series after he left.
 Leonard Nimoy was never a co-star; he joined the show as a replacement for Landau after both had left.
 The rest of the article, based on comments from a "friend", is therefore suspect, although their marital difficulties were well known.

 The statement that they will return to London to film the second series in weeks (filming started 9 January 1976) dates the writing of the article to late 1975.
 Landau and Bain separated some time in the 1980s; they were divorced in 1993.